motdotla/writings/articles/notions.md

 Plaintext twitter.
 I to see my twitter feed in super simple text - old school html.
 Kinda like ello.

 A website builder (WYSIWG) but with web components.
 But more than a website builder - you make it a school.
 You teach people how to build websites using web components.
 It would push web components forward, and it would put the web - development for the web - in the hands of more beginners.
 More people coding is good - even if it is just moving components around.

+Service to manage your various 2 part auth emergency security codes.